GLIMS-RGI/rgi_user_guide/docs/regions/rgi04.md

-# 04: Arctic Canada, South
+# 04: Arctic Canada South

-The Arctic Canada, South region encompasses all glaciers in northeast Canada south of 74°N including Baffin Island and Northern Newfoundland.
+The region encompasses all glaciers in northeast Canada south of 74°N including Baffin Island and Northern Newfoundland.

 ```{admonition} Subregions
 :class: note, dropdown